WinPlay02/GitCraft/readme.md

                                separate branches.
 The repository will be stored in minecraft-repo-min-<version>.
 The normal
                                repository will not be touched.
+      --nests=<nests>        Specifies the nests used to patch inner classes.
+                               None is selected by default.
+Possible values
+                               are: ornithe_nests, none
       --no-assets            Disables assets versioning (includes external
                                assets)
       --no-datagen-report    Disables datagen for versioning reports (like